Pioneer Life in Kansas

 Constitutional Convention, Topeka, Frank Leslies Illistrated Newspaper, 1855

 Statehood Begins.
 All this was taking place while the Wyandotte Constitution was being considered.
 Kansas was admitted as a State on January 29, 1861, at the close of the terrible drought.
-Through the winter and spring of 1861, supplies continued to come in from other states and included seeds for spring planting.
+Through the winter and spring of 1861, supplies continued coming in from other states, including seeds for spring planting.
 An excellent season followed.
 It might be thought that the Kansas settlers were to have an opportunity to cultivate their farms, build homes, and make their new State a place of peace and prosperity.
 But not so; Kansas was again to suffer from the troubles of the Nation.
 The opening of the Civil War was near.

 Bleeding Kansas